janprzy/zfs-snapsize/README.md

 deleted on one dataset but kept on a descendant of that dataset - that is not possible with datasets.

-The "used" space of a ZFS dataset is the space used _only_ by that dataset, and consequently, the space that will be freed up when deleting it.
+Only the space unique to a dataset is marked as "used", the rest is lumped into "refer".
+Consequently, only the "used" space will be freed up when deleting the dataset.
+In the case of normal datasets, whose children can not exist without the parent, the "used" column contains the space used by all children.
+However, this is not the case with snapshot.
 Since snapshots don't contain or own their siblings on subordinate datasets, their "used space" does not include the space used by the apparent descendants.